mdfranz/cheetsheetz/dataops.md

 This page covers MLOps and DataOps/Eng topics.
-I started this in early 2020.
-Also see [airflow](airflow.md)
+I started this in early 2020 before the whole LLM craze hit in 2023.
+Also see [airflow](airflow.md) and [dataeng](dataeng.md)

-# General Articles, Blogs, and Talks
+# General Articles, Blogs, and Talks on MLOps
 - [This is how you set up an MLOps platform on AWS EKS with Kubeflow and MLflow](https://medium.com/ubuntu-ai/kubeflow-mlflow-on-eks-136b672e9afa)
 - [InnoQ MLOps Site](https://ml-ops.org/)
 - [What are Model Governance and Model Operations](https://www.oreilly.com/radar/what-are-model-governance-and-model-operations/) (OReilly, June 2019)